 |Straight-leg Deadlifts||Full Movement|

 |Squat, Trap Bar Squat||Full Movement|

 *Romanian Deadlift 35-70 degree knee bend (30-60% ROM) , 115-130 degree hip bend (100% ROM)

 However, when observing the actual movement of the deadlift (between beginning and ending positions), the majority of knee extension actually occurs early in the lift (allowing the bar to clear the knees), leaving a significant portion of the remaining hip extension to occur nearer the end of the lift with less concomitant knee extension.
 When the bar clears the knees, the knees and hip flexion are approximately 30-40 degrees (25-33% flexed) and 70 degrees (60%) respectively.
-These means at this position (bar just above knees), the knees travel from 75% to about 30% flexion (40% full ROM).
+This means at this position (bar just above knees), the knees travel from 75% to about 30% flexion (40% full ROM).
 In this same position, the hips travel from near 100% flexion to 70% flexion (<30% Full ROM).
-As the lift continues, the knees become nearly straight (increasing hamstring efficiency in effort to partially resolving a active insufficiency of the Hamstrings while the hips continue to straighten.
+As the lift continues, the knees become nearly straight (increasing hamstring efficiency in effort to partially resolve the active insufficiency of the Hamstrings while the hips continue to straighten.

 However since the Hamstrings have entered partial active insufficiency as the hips approach full extension with knees bent, the glutes are still the primary hip extensor although they too are contracting beyond their optimal tension potential.

 This means in the early phase of the Deadlift (bar below knees), the Hamstrings act as a 'Dynamic Stabilizer'.
 However, as the movement progresses (bar above knees), the Hamstrings act increasing like a Synergist (greater net contraction) although a small countering movement through the knees still occurs.